Ficool

 I squeezed and released my fingers in the water.
 Rose petals floated about here and there.

-These hands were supposed to be callused, and it had wrinkled long ago from being constantly soaked in water while cleaning the commode buckets.
-By nighttime, I was no longer living in luxury to have hand cream, so it couldn't help but crack and bleed.
+These hands were supposed to be callused, and it had wrinkled long ago from constantly being soaked in water while cleaning the commode buckets.
+I was no longer living in luxury to have hand cream, so it couldn't help but crack and bleed.
 Rinse and repeat for a whole year until she ordered my imprisonment.

 But these hands...they're not even mine from before my labor.
 No, they're child-like.
-I looked down to my chest, and it was gone too.
-Did it disappear?
-Or had I never noticed?
+I looked down to my chest, and it was gone too?

 "You're ready, Miss."

-I offered no response and could only follow her instructions.
+I offered no response and followed her instructions.

 We walked out to the Main Hall where two lacquered caskets took up the space.
 In front of them, two offering tables stood, each bearing a nameplate.